intelligent-soft-robots/o80/paper/paper.md

 There are two types of processes;

 - A server process encapsulates an instance of o80 back-end and an instance of a driver.
-A each iteration, the back-end instance computes for each actuator the desired state to be transmited to the hardware via the driver.
+At each iteration, the back-end instance computes for each actuator the desired state to be transmitted to the hardware via the driver.
 The back-end also reads sensory information from the driver.
 Typically, the server process is programmed in c++ with consideration for realtime.
 - A client process encapsulates an instance of o80 front-end instances, which provides: 1) an interface to send commands to the back-end (i.e. requests to compute desired states), 2) methods for querying sensory information, and 3) methods for synchronizing the client with the server process.

 In the background, back-end and front-end(s) communicate by exchanging serialized object instances via a interprocess shared memory.
 Serialization is based on the cereal library [@cereal], and the shared memory is based on the boost library [@boost].